 Aims Objectives Village character To maintain the atmosphere and sense of community of the village and conserve its historic and rural character.
 To conserve and enhance the village's character and setting, in particular its heritage assets, listed and unlisted.
 To maintain the local gap between the individual settlements of Cuddesdon and Denton to prevent their coalescence and to protect their distinctive individual character and setting.
 To maintain a dark sky at night.
-To ensure that new development is of high quality design; complements local character, particularly of adjoining houses; the massing of the neighbouring buildings and maintains
+To ensure that new development is of high quality design; complements local character, particularly of adjoining houses; the massing of the neighbouring buildings and maintains the sense of openness and connection to the 4 To ensure that new development is of high quality design; complements local character, particularly of adjoining houses; the massing of the neighbouring buildings and maintains

-Aims Objectives the sense of openness and connection to the surrounding landscape.
-Landscape character and biodiversity To conserve the local landscape and environment and to minimise the impact of development on the surrounding countryside, landscape and ecosystems.
+Aims Objectives Landscape character and biodiversity To conserve the local landscape and environment and to minimise the impact of development on the surrounding countryside, landscape and ecosystems.
 To conserve and enhance the character of the surrounding open countryside and to maintain the far-reaching views.
 To protect and expand green infrastructure and the different habitats in the parish so as to enhance biodiversity.
 To ensure new development is within the built up areas to protect the Green Belt, existing farmland and jobs.
 To protect aquatic habitats from pollution so as to enhance biodiversity.
 Housing Within the capacity of the parish, to respond positively to the national and local need for more houses and to promote sustainable and affordable development which is in keeping and character with both the surrounding built environment and the adjacent open rural landscape.
 9 Within the capacity of the village, to encourage development which provides houses which meet the needs of younger adults and their families at prices they can afford particularly for those with a local connection.
 10 To ensure any new developments are physically integrated with village; energy efficient and adapted to heatwaves.
 11 To avoid any developments in the flood plain.
 Transport and accessibility Encourage sustainable modes of travel to work, shops and other facilities 12 To ensure adequate parking provision in any new development.
 13 To require new developments to be fitted with charging points for electric cars.
 14 To support the development of local businesses including homeworking within the capacity of the village.
 15 To encourage the provision of a bus service to Wheatley.
 16 To promote a safe cycling route to Oxford.
 Community facilities To maintain and improve community facilities such as the Church, pub, recreation ground and village hall 17 To support and maintain communal village infrastructure 18 To provide facilities for young people 19 Conserve open spaces and designate sites for protection where appropriate.
 20 Identify the pub for protection as an asset of community value.